Raunak-Sarmacharya/kcn-seniors-docs/docs/event-management/event-creation.md

 **Watch the Complete Process:**

-For a visual demonstration of the event creation workflow, watch our comprehensive video tutorial below:
+For a visual demonstration of the event creation workflow, watch the comprehensive video tutorial below:

 **What the Video Covers:**
 - Complete EventPrime dashboard navigation